Deutsche Telekom IoT: acceptance, nuSIM and Cloud of Things

 - Incomplete personalisation at end-of-line test: the nuSIM IMSI or ICCID is not correctly injected into the secure zone, the module attaches but does not authenticate.

-- No re-provisioning channel planned in case of error: unlike an SGP.32 eUICC with LPA, nuSIM cannot be reconfigured via a standard SM-DP+ flow.
-Without a DT-specific channel, the error is terminal.
+- No re-provisioning channel planned in case of error: nuSIM cannot be reconfigured via a standard SM-DP+ flow.
+Re-provisioning goes through a firmware update or a device management protocol (LwM2M for instance), which must be planned from the design phase.

 Cloud of Things, application platform

-Section titled “Cloud of Things, application platform”Cloud of Things (CoT) is Deutsche Telekom's application IoT platform, built on Cumulocity IoT (Software AG, with portfolio evolutions following IBM-related integration of the SAG business).
+Section titled “Cloud of Things, application platform”Cloud of Things (CoT) is Deutsche Telekom's application IoT platform, historically built on Cumulocity IoT through a partnership with Software AG; Cumulocity has been an independent company since early 2025, following a management buyout.
+The DT offer comes as Cloud of Things SMART, ENTERPRISE and PRIVATE.
 It offers:

 - multi-device, multi-vendor fleet management;